 Your job application will only enhance if you add problem-solving skills to your baggage.
-They employ both analytical and creative thinking and allow resolving cornerstone or contradictory issues effectively.
-Professional resume writers claim that are vital for many work settings and can be conveyed in the following way: brainstorming, persuasion, negotiation, initiative, etc.
+They employ both analytical and creative thinking and allow them to resolve cornerstone or contradictory issues effectively.
+Professional resume writers claim that these skills are vital for many work settings and can be conveyed in the following way: brainstorming, persuasion, negotiation, initiative, etc.

 5) Creativity and Innovation

 For many employers, creativity is the key to success.
 Failure to reflect any creative thinking or innovative idea-generation skills may reflect badly on your entire resume.
 Thus, add imagination, mind mapping, design, insight, reframing, etc. to your soft skills list to come up with a perfect resume that lands the right job.

 Your work ethics skills show what kind of employee you are.
 No one wants a professional who would not follow organizational policies and obey simple rules.
 Thus, such skills as commitment, discipline, diligence, professionalism, etc. emphasize your dedication to peaceful and productive collaboration.